 Presentation of Candidates

-As candidates express interest in the opportunity, we evaluate each against the Dimensional Search® criteria for the open position.
-We present for interview only those individuals who best fit the assignment pro-file.
-We will perform preliminary reference checks and education/certification validations prior to presenting the candidate.
+As candidates express interest in the opportunity, we evaluate each against the defined criteria for the open position.

 Interview Process and Debriefing

 Prior to presenting candidates to clients, our search consultants do their best to determine not only if the candidate is a good match for the opportunity, but also the candidate’s motivation for making a change and if the candidate is genuinely interested in the opportunity.
 After we present the candidate to the client for consideration, we believe in “sweating the details” with regard to the candidate trip, logistics and other related details before, during and after client-candidate interviews.
 We are trained to sense any “red flags” that might occur during the candidate recruitment process and, not only inform clients of such issues, but work with client and candidate (if possible) to resolve them expeditiously.

 Our offices establish with the client the defined process with respect to the details and timing required for reference and background checks.
 Our offices are generally able to assist you in ensuring that such checks are done prior to the candidate starting employment.

 After many weeks of hard work, it is imperative that the Client and search firm work together to ensure the offer is presented effectively as well as having proper contingency plans and clearly defining the next steps.